openxava/xavaprojects/README.md

 Fill the *username* and *password* attributes.

 ## Run XavaProjects
 From Eclipse open *XavaProjects > src > _run*.
 There you have a class called *_Run_XavaProjects*, just click on *Run As > Java Application* on it.
 Wait a few seconds, until see a message in console saying "Application started".
-Then, open your browser on http://localhost:8080/XavaProjects
+Then, open your browser on http://localhost:8080/XavaProjects, click on the *Sign in* link and use *admin/admin* to sign in.

  ## Any problem?
  Put a question in the [OpenXava public forum](https://sourceforge.net/p/openxava/discussion/419690/).